MarsUniversity/ECE382/source/lessons/lsn6/git_tutorial.md

         1. Stores your name as a property to be used for each commit
     1. `git config --global user.email first.last@usafa.edu`
         1. Stores your email as a property to be used for each commit
-1. Navigate to the directory where your pong project is located
+1. Navigate to the directory where you want to store you projects
-1. Next do: `git clone https://walchko@bitbucket.org/walchko/ttest.git`
+1. Next do: `git clone https://walchko@bitbucket.org/walchko/382-walchko.git`
-    1. Change the repo address to the one you just created
+    1. Change the repo address to the one **you** just created
 1. Within this repo, create `.gitignore` like the one above
 1. Ok, let's check the status of the repo
     1. Type `git status`